ShyamKumar-AI-DS/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 ### Program:
 ```
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by:Dhanush S
+Developed by: Shyam Kumar A
-RegisterNumber:  212221230020
+RegisterNumber:  212221230098
 ```
 ### 4x1 Multiplexer:
 ```